pricingassistant/mrq/README.md

  * **Job routing:** Like Celery, jobs can have default queues, timeout and ttl values.
  * **Thorough testing:** Edge-cases like worker interrupts, Redis failures, ... are tested inside a Docker container.
  * **Builtin scheduler:** Schedule tasks by interval or by time of the day
+ * **Greenlet tracing:** See how much time was spent in each greenlets to debug CPU-intensive jobs.

 Performance
 ===========

-On a MacbookPro, we see 1300 jobs/second with very simple jobs that store results, to measure the overhead of MRQ.
+On a MacbookPro, we see 1300 jobs/second in a single worker process with very simple jobs that store results, to measure the overhead of MRQ.
 However what we are really measuring there is MongoDB's write performance.

 Tests
 =====